+1.1 Activities

-1.1 Activities All legal entities that can be controlled, jointly controlled or Vitens-Evides International B.V. is a joint venture of Vitens N.V. significantly influenced are considered to be a related party. and Evides N.V..
-Vitens Evides International B.V. receives Entities which can exercise control over the Company are also contributions from its shareholders and other donors in the considered to be a related party.
-In addition, statutory directors, context of development aid.
-It uses these contributions to other key management of Vitens-Evides International B.V. or finance its not-for-profit activities in the area of management the ultimate parent companies and close relatives are support for water companies in developing countries.
-An own regarded as related parties.
-Transactions with related parties contribution is incorporated within a majority of the project are disclosed in the notes insofar as they are not transacted contracts of VEI.
-This own contribution is sourced through the under normal market conditions.
-The nature, extent and other participating Dutch water companies, legitimized by the 1% information are disclosed if this is necessary in order to CSR contribution of the Dutch drinking water law. provide the required insight.
+Vitens-Evides International B.V. is a joint venture of Vitens N.V. and Evides N.V.
+Vitens Evides International B.V. receives contributions from its shareholders and other donors in the context of development aid.
+It uses these contributions to finance its not-for-profit activities in the area of management support for water companies in developing countries.
+An own contribution is incorporated within a majority of the project contracts of VEI.
+This own contribution is sourced through the participating Dutch water companies, legitimized by the 1% CSR contribution of the Dutch drinking water law.